Ebrahim-Ramadan/vite-pwa-chatjj/README.md

 ## Conclusion

-By following these steps, you should be able to configure your system so that the Ollama local chatting endpoint accepts requests from the `chatjj` application origin.
+chatjj is readily available at [https://chat-jj.vercel.app](https://chat-jj.vercel.app).
+The setup steps above are only needed to configure your local Ollama instance to work with the web interface.
 As new models and versions are released, be sure to check for updates in the official documentation.

 Happy chatting!